bADAsteam/US_Cinema/Datastory.md

 However, by focusing solely on American cinema, we may be limiting the scope of our analysis and overlooking the influence of other countries on the representation of gender in film.
 While this approach allows us to examine the <strong> portrayal of male and female characters in American cinema</strong> in depth, it also means that our findings may not necessarily be representative of the multiplicity of viewpoints present in the global film industry.
 Therefore, it is important to keep in mind the potential limitations of this study as we analyze the portrayal of gender bias in American cinema.

-As a second point we decide to explore the evolution of the <strong>distribution of movies</strong> included in the study across different decades.
+As a second point we decide to explore the evolution of the distribution of movies included in the study across different decades.
 It will give us insight of the perspectives of directors and audiences over time.

 {% include movie_by_year_usa.html %}<!--- Movie by decade--->